tsohil/jQuery-Form-Validator/README.md

  * **custom** — *Validate value against regexp
  * **num_answers** — *Validate that a select element has the required number of selected options (num_answers num5)*
  * Show help information automatically when input is focused
- * Validate given values immediately when input is blurred.
+ * Validate given values immediately when input looses focus.
  * Make validation dependent on another input of type checkbox being checked by adding attribute data-validation-if-checked="name of checkbox input"
  * Make validation optional by adding attribute data-validation-optional="true" to the element.
 This means that the validation defined in data-validation only will take place in case a value is given.